nishantjr/fuzzing-with-k/doc/report.md

 Our current coverage guidance is quite simple -- we stop executing on branches where a rule has been executed a certain number of times.
 This may suffice in a simple language like K, however, this may still be a massive search space for more complex langauges.
 A more interesting heuristic may prefer programs that exercise rules that haven't been seen before, or even orderings of rules that haven't been seen.

+### Automatic Instrumentation

+As mentioned in section [@sec:rule-limiting], our tool needs to record coverage metrics for rules to guide search and program enumeration.
+To achieve this, the original language configuration is modified to hold an extra cell for rule coverage information.
+Every rule in the definition must also be modified to update the aforementioned cell on each application.
+Note that these modifications simply store metrics about rules used during execution, and do not affect the execution semantics of the language in any way.
+For our prototype, we manually modified the definitions to track rule coverage information.
+However, we intend to add capabilities to \K{} to automatically modify the definition to generate coverage metrics, improving the usability of our tool.

 Next Steps
 ----------